Jawz84/GitBooks/authoring_blog_in_jupyter_notebook.md

 `> .NET Interactive: Restart the current notebook's kernel`

 When you are done writing and testing, you can save your work.
 When you come back to your work later, you will notice you cannot open a .ipynb file directly in VSCode, it will display the underlying JSON file.
-To re-open a Notebook, right click the .ipynb file in VSCode and choose `Open with..` from the context menu, and select `.NET Interactive for Jupyter Notebooks` from the drop down menu.
+To re-open a Notebook, right click the .ipynb file in VSCode and choose `Open With...` from the context menu, and select `.NET Interactive for Jupyter Notebooks` from the drop down menu.
 You can use the cog to the right of that to select your default way of opening .ipynb files if you like.

 ### Exporting a Notebook to MarkDown